walkerRnD/codebuff/knowledge.md

 1. Use TypeScript for all new code to maintain type safety.
 2. Follow existing code structure and naming conventions.
-3. Ensure alternating user and assistant messages in conversation history.
+3. Ensure alternating user and Manny messages in conversation history.
 4. Update this knowledge file for significant changes or new features.

 ## TODO